eyron29/EmployeeList/README.md

 # EmployeeList

 Commit: May 05, 2024

-Updated: Merge two classes in one file
+Updated: Merged Employee class to the main file